quixio/template-streamlit-rt-githubdash/Flask Web Gateway/README.md

 ## Default Environment variables

-You can find these in the accomapnying `.env` file.
+You can find these in the accompanying `.env` file.

 ```
 input = event-counts